thorntail-examples/istio-circuit-breaker/README.md

 ## Use Cases

-> NOTE: If project created through Launcher, ensure you're logged into the project with `oc project <project-name>` before continuing.
+Any steps issuing `oc` commands require the user to have run `oc login` first and switched to the appropriate project with `oc project <project name>`.

 ### Without Istio Configuration